White Sox end 7-game skid, win 9-2 as Rays drop 9 games back

 García doubled leading off the first and scored from second when José Abreu’s hard grounder went off the glove of second baseman Mike Brosseau and into right field for an error.

-Chicago went ahead 4-1 in the second when Adam Engel beat out a two-out grounder to shortstop, García hit a two-run double that dropped between two outfielders in shallow right and Yoán Moncada followed with an RBI double.
+Chicago went ahead 4-1 in the second when Adam Engel beat out a two-out grounder to shortstop, García hit a two-run double that dropped between Meadows and Brosseau in shallow right and Yoán Moncada followed with an RBI double.

+“There’s some plays that we’ve got to convert into outs,” Tampa Bay manager Kevin Cash said.

 Yolmer Sánchez homered and Moncada had an RBI single during the fourth, and Engel hit a run-scoring triple in the fifth and scored on Colin Poche’s wild pitch for an 8-2 lead.
 Sanchez added a run-scoring double in the ninth.